Diocese of Winchester

 The Diocese of Winchester forms part of the Province of Canterbury of the Church of England.
-Founded in 676, it is one of the older dioceses in England.
-It once covered Wessex, many times its present size which is today most of the historic enlarged version of Hampshire.
+Founded in 660 AD, it is one of the oldest dioceses in England.
+With its see city at Winchester, it once covered the Kingdom of Wessex, many times its present size.
+As other dioceses were erected in its territory, today it covers most of the historic enlarged county of Hampshire.
+The 11th century Winchester Cathedral is the mother church of the diocese, the seat of the Bishop of Winchester.

 Territory

-The area of the diocese is an area of eastern Dorset, and modern Hampshire, including the city of Southampton, with four exceptions:
+The area of the diocese is an area of eastern Dorset and modern Hampshire, including the city of Southampton, with four exceptions: